-A total of 63 semester hours as specified in the following sections.
+A total of 63 semester hours as specified in the following sections

-A minimum cumulative grade point average of 2.0 (C average) in all coursework taken, regular student status and in good standing.
+A minimum cumulative grade point average of 2.0 (C average) in all coursework taken and in good standing.

-Meet the college's academic residency requirement: a minimum of 15 semester hours in courses must have been achieved at Waubonsee, excluding credit by prior learning assessment.
+Meet the college's credit hour residency requirement: a minimum of 15 credit hours in 100 and 200 level courses applied toward a degree must be completed at Waubonsee.
+Transfer credit and credit for prior learning assessment do not apply to the credit hour residency requirement.

 Since completion of the Associate in Fine Arts (AFA) degree does not fulfill the requirements of the Illinois General Education Core Curriculum, students must complete the general education requirements of the institution to which they transfer.
-Courses listed in section II are included on Waubonsee's IAI website as of March 2017.
+Courses listed in section II are included on Waubonsee's IAI website as of March 2019.
 (Courses are 3 sem hrs unless indicated.)